lunfardo314/lunfardo314.github.io/overview/consensus.md

 <p style="text-align:center;"><img src="../static/img/blc1.png">
 </p>

-Each token holder produces their transaction with the biggest ledger coverage possible in the constantly changing DAG at any given moment.
+Each token holder produces their transaction with the biggest ledger coverage it is able to find in the constantly changing DAG at any given moment.
 This is the **biggest ledger coverage** rule.

 The *biggest ledger coverage rule* is analogous to the *longest chain rule* in Bitcoin and other PoW blockchains.
 In Proxima, each token holder produces transaction that covers the maximum tokens in the baseline ledger state with their past cone.

-However, the *ledger coverage* as defined above cannot grow forever: it will stop growing when it covers all outputs on the baseline state.
+The *ledger coverage* as defined above cannot grow forever.
+It will reach maximum when it will cover all outputs on the baseline state.
 So, the vanilla DAG does not suite the *biggest ledger coverage rule*.
-To overcome this and other problems, Proxima enforces additional constrains and incentives which make the *biggest ledger coverage rule* an optimal strategy on the UTXO tangle.
+To overcome this and other challenges, Proxima enforces additional rules and incentives that make the *biggest ledger coverage rule* an optimal strategy on the UTXO tangle.

-*Chains*, *sequencers* and *branches* are the main ledger constraints in the UTXO tangle, guiding participants towards eventual consensus.
+*Chains*, *sequencers*, *branches*, *inflation* are the ledger constraints enforced on the ledger (validity rules), that guides participants towards eventual consensus.

 ## Sequencers
 *Sequencers* build chains of transactions called *sequencer transactions*.
 By design, only sequencer transactions are allowed to consolidate several ledger states by endorsing other sequencer transactions.
 For more about chains and sequencers, see the [incentives](overview/incentives.md).

 The above makes the cooperative consensus in Proxima a cooperation among sequencers.
-Each sequencer issues its transaction with as big a ledger coverage as possible in the dynamic context.
-Note that "consolidation" of the ledger states means consuming and endorsing other non-conflicting transactions in the past cone.
-By endorsing other sequencer chain transactions, the sequencer transaction can achieve bigger ledger coverage than the predecessor in the chain.
+Each sequencer issues its transaction with as big ledger coverage as possible in the dynamic context.
+"Consolidation" of the ledger states means consuming and endorsing other non-conflicting transactions in the past cone.
+By endorsing transactions produced by other token holders, a sequencer transaction can achieve bigger ledger coverage than its predecessor in the own chain.
 This way, the sequencer chain is always advancing by growing its ledger coverage.
 This is only possible when sequencers cooperate by consolidating others into their own ledger state.

 <p style="text-align:center;"><img src="../static/img/sequencers.png">
 </p>